-II-2-2-1 WAN# Details Page (PPPoE, Physical Mode: Ethernet)
+II-2-2-1 Details Page for PPPoE

-To choose PPPoE as the accessing protocol of the Internet, please select PPPoE from the WAN>>Internet Access >>WAN2 page.
+To choose PPPoE as the accessing protocol of the Internet, please select PPPoE from the WAN>>Internet Access >>WAN3 page.
 The following web page will be shown.

-VPN feature may be affected when the value of MTU is changed, please also check your value of VPN mss by using "VPN mss set" command.
+VPN feature may be affected when the value of MTU is changed, please also check your value of VPN MSS in VPN and Remote Access